K. P. A. C. Lalitha: Acting career

 Her first movie was the film adaptation of Koottukudumbam directed by K. S. Sethumadhavan.
 In 1978 she married Bharathan, a noted Malayalam film director.
 She took a break from film acting for sometime, doing only a few films.

 The second era of her career started with Kattathe Kilikkoodu (1983) directed by her husband.
 Her pairing with Innocent was hugely popular with the audience between 1986 and 2006 with successful films like Gajakesariyogam, Apporvam Chillar, Makkal Mahatmiyam, Shubha Yatra, My Dear Muthachan, Kannanum Polisum, Arjunan Pillaiyum Anju Makkalum, Injankaddai Mathai and Sons, Pavam Pavam Rajakumaram.
 During this time, she did many critically acclaimed roles including those in Kattukuthira (1990), Sanmanassullavarkku Samadhanam (1986), Ponn Muttyidunna Tharavu (1988), Kottayam Kunjachan (1990), Vadakkunokkiyantram (1989), Innathe Program (1991), Dasharatham (1989), Kanalkkattu (1991),Venkalam (1993), Godfather (1991), Amaram (1991), Vietnam Colony (1993), Pavithram (1993), Manichitrathazhu (1994), Spadikam (1995), and Aniyathipraavu (1997).
 She won the National Film Award for Best Supporting Actress for her performance in Amaram (1991), a film directed by her husband Bharathan.

 In 1998, when her husband Bharathan died, she took a break for a few months, only to come back with an acclaimed performance in Sathyan Anthikkad directed Veendum Chila Veetukaryangal (1999).
 K.P.A.C.
 Lalitha's notable roles after that were in Shantham (2000), Life Is Beautiful (2000) and Valkannadi (2002).
 She won her second National Film Award for Best Supporting Actress for her role in Shantham (2000), directed by Jayaraj.

 K.P.A.C.
 Lalitha acted in over 500 films in Malayalam cinema.
 Apart from Malayalam, she acted in some Tamil films including Kadhalukku Mariyadhai (1997), Maniratnam's Alai Payuthey (2000) and Kaatru Veliyidai (2017).
 Particularly, her performance in Tamil film Kadhalukku Mariyadhai as Shalini's mother won her critical acclaim.

 Personal life and death

 Lalitha had a daughter Sreekutty and a son Sidharth who debuted as an actor in the movie Nammal, which was directed by Kamal.
 After a short career in acting, he chose a career in film direction.
 In 2012, he made his directorial debut with Nidra, which is the remake of 1984 film with the same title written and directed by his father Bharathan.
+She was a member and supporter of Communist Party of India (Marxist).

 She published an autobiography, titled Katha Thudarum (Story To Be Continued), which won the Cherukad Award in 2013.

 Lalitha died in Thrippunithura on 22 February 2022, at the age of 74.
 She had been hospitalised since November 2021 due to multiple health issues, including liver ailment and diabetes.
 Her mortal remains were taken to her home in Wadakkancherry, and she was cremated with full state honours.